Rsekaii/rsekaii.github.io/_posts/personal/2025-04-08-causal-policy-unemployment.md

 ## Introduction

-As someone currently preparing for the **CFA exams**, I’ve been diving deeper into how macroeconomic policy impacts inflation, employment, and GDP.
+As someone currently preparing for the CFA exams, I’ve been diving deeper into how macroeconomic policy impacts inflation, employment, and GDP.
 The curriculum often presents these causal relationships as established fact — but I became curious: **can we test these causal claims statistically?**

-This project is a personal attempt to bridge what I’m learning in economics from my CFA preparations using the tools of **causal inference** I learned in the Masters in Machine Learning.
+This project is a personal attempt to bridge what I’m learning in economics from my CFA preparations with the tools of **causal inference** I learned in my Master’s in Machine Learning.

-In particular, I wanted to see whether Central Bank interest rate changes truly affect unemployment, and how we can model that effect using real-world data and tools like **do-calculus**.
+In particular, I wanted to see whether central bank interest rate changes truly affect unemployment, and how we can model that effect using real-world data and tools like **do-calculus**.

 ---